 Outreach Demonstration Project

-This funding will support the Leaders in Women’s Health Initiative to conduct a pilot project that provides early breast cancer outreach, education, screening and referral to appropriate services for African-American women in Tacoma-Pierce County.
+Led by the Tacoma-Pierce County coalition Leaders in Women’s Health, this project provides early breast cancer outreach, screening and referral for hundreds of African-American women.

-The goal of Nuestra Salud is for every Latina in Snohomish County to have the best possible information about breast cancer and breast health in order to increase the number of women who receive early screenings, seek appropriate treatment, and engage in preventative care.
+The goal of Nuestra Salud is for every Latina in Snohomish County to have the best possible information about breast health.
+Through the work of promotoras – community advocates for public health – this grant aims to increase the number of women who receive early screenings, seek appropriate treatment and engage in preventive care.

 Komen Patient Assistance Fund